MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/testing-a-web-application-zip-package-for-inclusion-with-the-web-application-gallery.md

 #### Step 3.
 Enter the new SHA-1 hash

-In the custom feed file, locate &lt;sha1&gt; and substitute the value for the corresponding has for your zip package.
-You can get a hash of your zip package, by using a free utility called [File Checksum Integrity Verifier (FCIV)](https://support.microsoft.com/kb/841290) and running fciv.exe -sha &lt;path to your zip package&gt; from the command prompt.
+In the custom feed file, locate &lt;sha1&gt; and substitute the value for the corresponding hash for your zip package.
+You can get a hash of your zip package, by using a free utility called [File Checksum Integrity Verifier (FCIV)](https://www.lifewire.com/how-to-download-and-install-file-checksum-integrity-verifier-fciv-2625185) and running fciv.exe -sha &lt;path to your zip package&gt; from the command prompt.

 #### Step 4.
 Test your custom feed file